morwy/nidibot/README.md

 ### Limitations

+* Command `/backup_restore` shows only latest 25 backups in Discord bot.
+This is coming from Discord limitation, it can show only 25 buttons in total (5 rows with 5 buttons each).
 * Telegram bot can not notify about game server status changes if 'allowed_channels' is empty.
 This is coming from Telegram API limitation.

 ### Commands